What Does a Design-Build Firm Do?

-- Design-build delivers architecture, engineering, and construction under one contract
+A design-build firm delivers architecture, engineering, and construction under one contract — one team, one budget, one point of accountability.

 A design-build firm delivers architecture, engineering, and construction under a single contract — replacing the traditional model where an owner hires an architect first and then bids the design out to general contractors.
 In design-build, one team is accountable for the project from initial feasibility and schematic design through permitting, construction, and final closeout.
 The owner has one contract, one budget, one schedule, and one point of accountability instead of managing the gap between separate design and construction firms.